 Huawei exec seeks Canada bail, proposes electronic monitoring

-VANCOUVER: A top executive of Chinese telecom giant Huawei sought release from Canadian detention Monday, offering to submit to strict electronic monitoring, as Beijing escalates its protests over her arrest on a US warrant.
+VANCOUVER: A top executive of Chinese telecom giant Huawei sought release from Canadian detention, offering to submit to strict electronic monitoring, as Beijing escalates its protests over her arrest on a US warrant.

 Meng Wanzhou, Huawei’s chief financial officer, faces US fraud charges related to alleged sanctions-breaking dealings with Iran, and has been awaiting a Canadian court’s bail decision – which after two days of hearings was put off until Tuesday.